pepijn/pepijn.github.io/about.md

 Amsterdam](http://uva.nl).
 As of writing, I didn't return to university yet to finish the second part.

-Instead, I pilgrimaged to [Nubank](https://www.nubank.com.br) in São Paulo, Brazil to learn more about [Datomic](https://www.datomic.com) and Clojure applied at scale.
+Instead, I pilgrimaged to [Nubank](https://www.nubank.com.br) in Sao Paulo, Brazil to learn more about [Datomic](https://www.datomic.com) and Clojure applied at scale.
 What was initially a 6 month internship escalated into full time employment in data infra/warehousing related squads.
 I came to love what